Last Updated on June 1, 2023 by Dave Schoenbeck

 - The franchisee is not execution-oriented and is a poor behavioral fit for a system-oriented, top-down business.

-- The franchisee ignores the franchisor’s proven system and thinks they have a better way to do everything.
+- The franchisee ignores the franchisor’s proven system and thinks they can do everything better.

 - The franchisor did not fully develop the operating system to ensure success, and the franchisee is left to make it up alone without the knowledge needed to do so successfully.